 16. Applaud good behavior

 Encourage good behavior and applaud their good deeds.
 Notice any changes in their behavior and praise them when they do something right or react to a difficult situation calmly.
-Positive communication goes a long way in promoting desirable behavior in future.
+Positive communication goes a long way in promoting desirable behavior in the future.
+The American Academy of Pediatrics emphasizes appreciating good behavior as children need to know when they do something good as well (4).

-2. Monkey see, monkey do: Model behavior in early childhood; Michigan State University
+- Monkey see monkey do: Model behavior in early childhood; Michigan State University